Starting Your Own Business

 The most important piece of starting a small business is the business plan.
 This will outline what your business is, how you will manage it, and the costs associated with all activities.
 You will want to include in your business plan a ledger of capital and cash, as well as assets.
 In addition, the business plan should contain information on the debits and costs of the business.
 If you need accounting software for this, don’t be afraid to invest in a good program to assist you.

 The business plan is the tip of the iceberg.
 From there, you will want to become acquainted with business law and the things you must do to maintain a legally run business.
-These elements include employment law, business formation and maintenance (which can be done through online services), workers’ compensation, child labor, unemployment, posting of legal notices and information, and fair labor standards.
+These elements include employment law, business formation and maintenance (which can be done through online services), workers’ compensation, child labour, unemployment, posting of legal notices and information, and fair labour standards.
 The laws that will impact your business are both federal and state.
 To extend yourself, you may want to take a class in business law or a specific law class designed for small business or entrepreneurship.

 Technology In the Small Business